Abdullahif14688/Arch-Setup/README.md

 ```
 On reboot windows isn't present but don't worry it will after some configuration.

-## Making Windows visable to grub
+## Making Windows visible to grub
-In order to make windows visable in grub bootloader you need a package called
+In order to make windows visible in grub bootloader you need a package called
 OS-Prober.
 Install:
 ```{r, engine='bash', count_lines}
 pacman -S os-prober